nova-video-player/aos-AVP/faq/faq.md

 * WEBDAV: web-based distributed authoring and versioning over http (port 80 or 5005 on a synology)
 * WEBDAVS: webdav over https (port 443 or 5006 on a synology)

+Note that:

+* Nova is only compatible with ftp(s) servers supporting "recent" 2007 MLST command ([RFC3659](https://tools.ietf.org/html/rfc3659)), e.g. with proftpd but NOT with vsftpd;
+* Nova has UPnP support but issues can be experienced with remote subtitles support (UPnP has no native support for srt files).
+Nova is reported not to be compatible with Serviio media server;
+* Two types of SMB protocols are supported: smbj and jcifs-ng (smb). smbj is known to provide higher throughput but only supports SMB2+ protocols (not SMB1), use this one to play high bitrate videos;
+* sshj seems to be a faster implementation for sftp

 ## What is the best network protocol to play high bitrate video files?

 According to benchmarks, sftp and webdav are the best network protocols to play high bitrate video files (e.g. large 4k).

-Current SMB implementation is known to have difficulties to play 30Mbps videos.
+Current jcifs-ng SMB implementation is known to have difficulties to play 30Mbps videos, smbj one should perform better.

-Since nova version 6.2.x, you can select in nova settings another SMB implementation that supports higher throughput.
-Note that this option limits SMB operation to SMB servers with protocol version higher than 2, i.e.: SMB1 will not work.
+Since nova version 6.2.x, you can select in nova settings another SMB implementation that supports higher throughput: smbj.
+Note that smbj only supports SMB servers with protocol version higher than 2, i.e.: SMB1 will not work.

 ## I cannot connect to a webdav server